Danielle Deadwyler cites racism, misogynoir in Oscar snub

 Asked for her reaction to that comment on an episode of the “Kermode & Mayo’s Take” podcast posted on Friday, Deadwyler strongly agreed with Chukwu.

 “We’re talking about people who perhaps chose not to see the film — we’re talking about misogynoir — like it comes in all kinds of ways, whether it’s direct or indirect,” said Deadwyler.
-“It impacts who we are.
-I think the question is more on people who are living in whiteness, white people’s assessment of the spaces they are privileged by.”
+“It impacts who we are.”

 Misogynoir, a term coined by the Black feminist author and activist Moya Bailey, refers to misogyny and prejudice directed at Black women.